davit-gh/ecommerce/README.md

 # Bitcoin Payments
-Website leverages blockchain.info's [Receive Payments API V2](https://blockchain.info/api/api_receive).
-Follow the instructions on the linked page to sign up for a wallet, request an API key and find out your XPUB value.
+Website leverages blockchain.info's [Receive Payments API V2](https://blockchain.info/api/api_receive) for accepting bitcoin payments.
+Follow the instructions on the linked page to sign up for a wallet, request an API key and find out your XPUB.
 You then need to copy over those values into your “local_settings.py” file.
 More delails in [this blog post](https://bitcoineria.com/blog/recently-viewed-product-filtering-and-bitcoin-payments/)

 # Deployment
 Deployment is rather easy because Mezzanine is already configured with a deployment tool like Fabric.
 For specific deployment instructions visit [this blog post](https://bitcoineria.com/blog/deployment/)